redtexts/texts/wildcat_1980s_capitalism_destruction.md

 exploited are by the ruling class to set working class people against each other.

-Sexism.
+**Sexism**.
 The sexual division of labour and the general oppression of women existed in class societies prior to capitalism.
 However, as with racism these divisions have been maintained and incorporated by capitalism for its own ends.